CrowdStrike/community/docs/pages/contributing.md

     GitHub provides documentation on this process, including screenshots, here:
 [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#about-cloning-a-repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#about-cloning-a-repository)

 4. Create a new branch for your changes.
-This ensures your modifications can be uniquely identified.
+This ensures your modifications can be uniquely identified and can help prevent rebasing and history problems.
 A local development branch can be created by running a command similar to:

     ``git checkout -b BRANCH-NAME-HERE``